Minas Gerais, Brazil – “Do not talk of Samarco. The phrase is cursed, simply because the river is cursed.”

 “Our elders could carry out sacred rituals at the islands of the Water.
 Just because the Rio Doce died, our way of life is a loss of life.”

-Samarco is taking steps to compensate sufferers of the disaster, including making indemnity bills to the ones affected.
-It launched the Renova Foundation in 2016, which manages the payments.
+Samarco is taking steps to compensate victims of the disaster, including sending indemnity bills to those affected.
+In 2016, it launched the Renova Foundation, which manages the payments.

 RELATED ARTICLES :